jacobw125/data512-hcds/a02_bias/README.md

 ## Data

 #### Politicians by Country from the English-language Wikipedia
-page_data.csv was sourced from "Politicians by Country from the English-language Wikipedia" by Oliver Keyes.
+page_data.csv was sourced from "Politicians by Country from the English-language Wikipedia" by Os Keyes.
 It is licensed CC-BY-SA 4.0 and can be found here: https://figshare.com/articles/Untitled_Item/5513449

 The Chicago-style citation for this work is:

-Keyes, Oliver.
+Keyes, Os.
 2017.
 “Politicians by Country from the English-language Wikipedia”. figshare. doi:10.6084/m9.figshare.5513449.v6.

 The columns in this dataset are: